Maithili/maithili.github.io/_projects/Predictive Spatio-Temporal Object Mapping to Understand in-home Routines.md

 <img src="{{ "/assets/img/projects/PSTOM/scene_graph_2.png" | absolute_url }}" alt="SceneGraph2" width="550" class="post-pic-internal"/>
 Liu et al. [^2]

 We intend to adopt this representation to express objects in the house at a given time as a scene graph.
-We formuate the temporal learning problem over such a scene graph as that of conditional graph translation, i.e. that of producing a graph, given a graph and conditioned on a context.
+We formuate the temporal learning problem over such a scene graph as that of conditional graph translation.

+[//]: # i.e. that of producing a graph, given a graph and conditioned on a context.
 For our problem, the given graph is the scene graph at a past/present time, and we want to infer one at future time from that conditioned on a context which encodes information about the times, and possibly even about human preferences and any human activity that we may know about.

-As a first step to testing the viability of this approach, we plan on adopting a neural network based graph translation framework called [NEC_DGT](https://ieeexplore.ieee.org/document/8970898) which shows promising results on synthetic data and small molecular and cyber-networks.
-We would adapt this method for our problem of predicting the scene graph representation of the scene at a query time, given the scene graph at a prior time, with the context being a function of the query and prior timestamps.
+[//]: # As a first step to testing the viability of this approach, we plan on adopting a neural network based graph translation framework called [NEC_DGT](https://ieeexplore.ieee.org/document/8970898) which shows promising results on synthetic data and small molecular and cyber-networks.
+We would adapt this method for our problem of predicting the scene graph representation of the scene at a query time, given the scene graph at a prior time, with the context being a function of the query and prior timestamps. >

 <br />
 <br />